sandys5/Project-49/Alpha - Winter '19/README.md

 This folder hold an executable for our Winter '19 Alpha.
-To run the executable, download the folder (or the whole repo) and launch the executable from within the folder.
+To run this program, download the folder (or the whole repo) and launch the executable from within the folder so that it has access to all dependable files.
+If issues arise, please contact one of The Apolloers.

 Keybindings: